On this page:

 No more than $1,500 of the total Funds may be used to support knowledge and dissemination at a conference (registration and/or publication fees).
 The funds may not be used towards travel, or accommodation for conferences.

-The Funds may not be used towards costs associated with hiring of project personnel, including advertising and travel costs.
+The Funds may not be used towards costs associated with hiring of project personnel, including salaries of hiring personnel, advertising costs or travel costs.

 Hiring of consultants

 The Funds may not be used towards consulting fees.
 The use of Funds towards any external expert (e.g. a statistician), must be clearly identified within the Proposal and Budget, including a detailed description of their role and compensation.